guilhermegarcia/fonology/README.md

 syllable from a string.
 For example,
 `getSyl(word = "kom-pu-ta-doɾ", pos = 3, syl = "-")` will take the
 antepenultimate syllable of the string in question.
 The default symbol for syllabification is the period.
-Finally, `dePlu_pt()` will remove plural `s` from words that are listed in the Portuguese Stress Lexicon (to avoid treating morphemic `s` as a real coda word-finally)—note that `ipa_pt()` is not supposed to be used with polymorphemic strings.

 ## Sonority